 Performance charts: Failing to properly use performance charts, such as weight and balance charts, aircraft performance charts, or navigation charts, or not applying the correct data can result in a checkride failure.

 Examiner evaluation: The flight instructor conducting the checkride evaluates the pilot's performance, knowledge, and skills.
 Their assessment plays a vital role in determining the outcome of the checkride.

 Master the skills

-Your examiner will be glancing down to write notes on your performance at some points in your flight.
+Your examiner will glance down to write notes on your performance at some point in your flight.
 To ensure that they don’t miss anything (like you lifting the wing to visually clear your path prior to making a turn), verbalize every action.
 Hearing yourself confidently and calmly state your actions will also help boost your confidence.

-Another way to stand out as a professional pilot and to ensure you are precisely carrying out the actions that are asked of you is to echo everything the examiner asks you to do just as you already do with ATC communications.
-This will serve to up the confidence of the examiner and if there is a disconnect between the maneuver they asked you to perform and the information you thought you heard, you will catch it right away.
+Another way to stand out as a professional pilot and to ensure you are precisely carrying out your actions is to echo everything the examiner asks you to do, just as you have already done with ATC communications.
+This will boost the examiner's confidence, and if there is a disconnect between the maneuver they asked you to perform and the information you thought you heard, you will catch it right away.

 Finally, although you’ve done everything you should in terms of learning and practicing the piloting skills that will help you ace your checkride, there are a few more administrative things that you can do to pave the way for a smooth flight.

 Review your aircraft’s log books prior to your checkride.